Czech premier to attend V4 meeting despite boycott of Hungary by parliamentary leaders

 Hungary is becoming increasingly isolated in the EU and among its regional allies, the V4 countries, for its more pro-Russian position in Moscow's war against Ukraine and for blocking EU initiatives to punish Moscow for its aggression and help Ukraine.
 These differences have rendered the regional group moribund since Russia's invasion.

-But there are differing views within the V4, the Czech coalition government and even within the rightwing Czech Civic Democrats on what stance to take towards Viktor Orban's radical rightwing regime.
+But there are differing views within the V4, the Czech coalition government and even within the rightwing Czech Civic Democrats on how tough a stance to take towards Viktor Orban's radical rightwing regime.

 “Hungarians bilaterally negotiate with Russia over supplies of energy commodities,” Vystrcil told local media, adding that this prevents a “united stance of EU countries and implementation of our goals in this energy crisis” and that the boycott is a “rational and sober way to express disagreement” on the V4 level.
 The war in Ukraine, the energy crisis and migration are key agenda topics in Kosice.